 \section{Concluding remarks}

 In this paper, both nested Schur complement and additive Schur complement based preconditioners are constructed for the twofold and block tridiagonal linear systems.
 The polynomial equations of the preconditioned matrices are analyzed.
-It is shown that by properly selecting the sign in front of each Schur complement, some preconditioners are positive stable.
-Numerical experiments based on the Biot model are provided to show that positive stable preconditioners outperform other preconditioners.
-More clearly, when inexact elliptic approximations are incorporated in, the inexact versions of the positive stable preconditioners are more efficient.
+It is shown that by properly selecting the sign in front of each Schur complement, some preconditioners are positively stable.
+Numerical experiments based on the Biot model are provided to show that positively stable preconditioners outperform other preconditioners.
+More clearly, when inexact elliptic approximations are incorporated, the inexact versions of the positively stable preconditioners are more efficient.

 For block tridiagonal systems, by comparing the theoretical analysis for the nested Schur complement based preconditioners and that for the additive type preconditioners, our argument is that permutation is important and necessary when designing preconditioners.
 These results are instructive for devising the corresponding inexact versions of the preconditioners and iterative methods \cite{beik2018iterative}.